-History tells that in 1946 when an Atlanta restaurant owner called Truett Cathy created an alternative to the iconic hamburger, the first chicken sandwich was invented.
+Author Note: History tells that in 1946 when an Atlanta restaurant owner called Truett Cathy created an alternative to the iconic hamburger, the first chicken sandwich was invented.
 In a bun, he put a slice of boneless grilled chicken filet and called it Chick-fil-A.

 Catholic businessman Lou Groen, a McDonald’s franchise owner in Cincinnati, invented the sandwich in 1962; his store at 5425 West North Bend Road was in a primarily Roman Catholic area, resulting in reduced hamburger sales Fridays due to the Roman Catholic tradition of abstaining from meat on Fridays.